 - STEP 1

 Rinse and roughly chop the wild garlic leaves.

 Blitz the wild garlic leaves, parmesan, garlic, lemon zest and pine nuts to a rough paste in a food processor.
 Season, and with the motor running slowly, add almost all the oil.
 Taste, season and add a few squeezes of lemon juice.

 - STEP 3

 Transfer the pesto to a clean jar and top with the remaining oil.
 Will keep in the fridge for two weeks.

-If you are making this pesto with nettles, first bring a large pan of water to the boil, then drop in the nettles and cook for 2 mins.
+If you're making this pesto with nettles, bring a large pan of water to the boil, then drop in the nettles and cook for 2 mins.
 Drain and run under cold water, then squeeze out as much water as possible before roughly chopping them, and adding to the food processor as above.